 In Europe, the U-space regulatory package has been approved in April 2021 by the European Commission and will become applicable in January of 2023.
 This package establishes the role and responsibilities of (i) the UAS operator, (ii) the CIS provider, and (iii) the USSP, as well as the capabilities required by the initial U-space services.

 Unmanned Airspace sizes the global expenditure on civil drones and infrastructure in 2020 at USD 8.4bn.
-Whilst the UTM market represents per-se only the 2-4% of this market (increasing with the evolution of UTM capabilities), its timely implementation is a pre-requisite to unleash the UAS market, enabling the drones to operate BVLOS (beyond visual line of sight) and within any densely populated urban environment (UAM).
+Whilst the UTM market represents per-se only the 2-4% of this market (increasing with the evolution of UTM capabilities), its timely implementation is a pre-requisite to unleash the UAS market, facilitating an increasing number of drones to operate BVLOS (beyond visual line of sight) and within any densely populated urban environment (UAM).

 For the time being, the FAA and the EASA have limited drone operations to the very low level (VLL) airspace (i.e. below 400ft AGL).
 Both jurisdictions define the minimum safe altitude (MSA) for conventional aviation at 500ft AGL, and thus drone traffic remains segregated from the controlled civil air traffic.
 Nevertheless, in the vicinities of the aerodromes and heliports, conventional aircraft descend to ground level and enter VLL airspace.
 These areas require special consideration.
 The FAA has already deployed the Low Altitude Authorization and Notification Capability (LAANC) at 731 airports in the US, which provides small drone pilots (recreational and Part 107 pilots) with access to controlled airspace below 400ft.
 Similar capabilities will be available in Europe once the U-space initial services (U2) are deployed.
 Indeed, the long-term objective of the industry is to integrate drone operations into controlled airspace.
 This will require the UTM system into the ATM framework and blur the differentiation between airspaces.